harvard-edtech/edtech-guide/README.md

 When importing a module, leave out the extension if it's a `.ts` or `.tsx` file.

 <Rule>
-    When importing, leave off extension if `.tsx`
+  When importing, leave off extension if ".tsx"
 </Rule>

 ```ts